The author is obsessed with "The Sims" and loves collecting expansion packs and playing for hours on end.

-Months of waiting for The Sims 4
+Months of Waiting for The Sims 4

 My Sims obsession began with the first game and slowly yet consistently grew with each new installment.
 I gleefully collected expansion packs and created big neighborhoods with complicated social hierarchies that really only made sense to me.
 I'm afraid to even think about how many hours, days, and weeks I've poured into my Sims.
 Each new game seemed to get better and better, and I had the same expectations for The Sims 4.

 I watched the official trailers and interviews with some of the programmers, downloaded the Create-A-Sim demo, and pre-ordered the deluxe edition in anticipation.
-I sank about seventy dollars into the game and all the special add-ons.
-Sure, that's more than I make in a day at my current job, but Sims has always been my favorite game, and there are so many ways to play.
+I sank about $70 into the game and all the special add-ons.
+Sure, that's more than I make in a day at my current job, but The Sims has always been my favorite game, and there are so many ways to play.

 - The Sims 4 Review - GameSpot

 The Sims 4 is beautiful and charming, but its constricted structure makes it disappointingly limited.